 Blossom End Rot

-Fungal blight can devastate a tomato plant, with the spots first appearing on lower leaves.
+Fungal blight can devastate a tomato plant, with the dark spots first appearing on lower leaves before they turn yellow and fall off the plant.
+Blight works its way up the plant if it's not controlled.
 Fungal blight rarely occurs during dry times, but once the rainy, humid season hits, fungal blight can quickly destroy a tomato plant.
+While it doesn't affect the fruit, blight often damages the plant to the point that it affects how much it produces.
 To control blight, fungicide sprays should be applied prior to a rain event.

 Rachael Anne Ryals